Crimson Bears fall to Lynx in opening match at state volleyball tournament

 JDHS’ Nizich killed for possession, but a service error gave Dimond a chance again and the Lynx went up 15-8 behind two service aces by junior Puao Asailevai.

-JDHS senior Braith Dihle served an ace on the Crimson Bears' next possession to trail 15-9 and Nizich killed another shot after a Dimond score for 16-10, but a misshit gave the Lynx possession at 17-11 and Dimond senior Elena Snow served out the set 25-11, including a block by sophomore Anayah Sila, and kills by Trombley and junior Fuasala Fautanu.
+JDHS senior Braith Dihle served an ace on the Crimson Bears' next possession to trail 15-9, and Nizich killed another shot after a Dimond score for 16-10.
+But a misshit gave the Lynx possession at 17-11 and Dimond senior Elena Snow served out the set 25-11, including a block by sophomore Anayah Sila, and kills by Trombley and junior Fuasala Fautanu.

 “I think that even though it was a rough game, it was good that we were able to get used to playing on a new court and the environment at state,” Dihle said.
 “I felt that our front row did a good job of adjusting to the fast-paced offense and getting touches on their hits.”

-Dimond had more command in set two and opened an 8-3 lead early.
+Dimond, the Cook Inlet Conference tournament runner-up, had more command in set two and opened an 8-3 lead early.
 JDHS stayed close with rallies and a kill by senior Lavinia Ma’ake and Nizich with junior Liliane Veikoso and Dihle, respectively, on service.

 A JDHS error put Dimond’s Sila on service and the Lynx pushed out to a 13-3 lead, including two kills apiece by junior Piper Boston and Eva Johnson, and another kill by Trombley.